BlueManRising/HitchHikersGuideToTheGalaxy/README.md

 ## ⚙️ Requirements

 - Raspberry Pi (any model with a touchscreen)
+    - I used a 7" LCD Dsplay C 1024x600 USB Touch screen
-- Raspberry Pi OS (Lite or Desktop)
+- Raspberry Pi OS (Desktop is prefered since it has all the GUI loaded)
+    - I used a Pi 5 with 16gb of Ram
 - Python 3.7+
 - [Ollama](https://ollama.com) with `tinyllama` pulled
 - Internet connection (for initial install only)